Ducky-Chickens/bangazon-API-sprint1/README.md

   * Running a patch requires that you submit the desired column and value.
   * Example: { "column": "title", "value": "Sales" }

-- DELETE You can delete a training program by running a Delete call to `http://localhost:8080/api/programs/{id}`
+- DELETE You can delete a training program by running a Delete call to `http://localhost:8080/api/programs`
+* Example: { "id": 2 }

 > Note - you can only delete a training program if the current date is before the start date of a program.
 You cannot delete programs that have already started.